petejos80/js-concepts/README.md

 // 1
 ```

-To fix this issue, we can use a callback to make sure the code doesn’t execute until the previous function has finished executing:
+To avoid such situations, we can use a callback to make sure certain code doesn’t execute until other code has already finished execution:

 ```
 function doHomework(subject, callback) {
-  console.log(`Starting my ${subject} homework.`);
+  alert(`Starting my ${subject} homework.`);
   callback();
 }

 doHomework('math', function() {
-  console.log('Finished my homework');
+  alert('Finished my homework.');
 });
 ```